 Also, the phenomena disappeared when the name of Jesus was invoked.

 This will not be the most extraordinary exorcism you will read about in this blog, so stay tuned.

 Reference: Terry White (1994), The Sceptical Occultist, Arrow Books (Random House), pp 251-3.

 (based on correspondence and interview with Rev. A. The author, Terry White was a biologist involved in immunology and parasitology, but is no longer working in science.)

 Addendum: You will note that both the exorcist and the monk were Anglicans.
 It is one of the best kept secrets of Anglicanism that we do have celibate orders: both monks and nuns and, in Australia, the Bush Brethren.
-A contingent of Anglican nuns went with Florence Nightingale on her nursing expedition to the Crimea, and one of our Aboriginal celebrities, Rosie Kunoth was an Anglican nun for some years after starring in the film, Jedda.
+A contingent of Anglican nuns went with Florence Nightingale on her nursing expedition to the Crimea, and the nuns who brought midwifery to the slums of east London, as recounted by Jennifer Worth in Call the Midwife, were also Anglicans.
+Also, one of our Aboriginal celebrities, Rosie Kunoth was an Anglican nun for some years after starring in the film, Jedda.

 Also, despite the impression you may have received from B-grade movies and novels, you do not require a commission from Rome in order to cast out demons.
 However, I was never able to find the rite of exorcism in the Prayer Book, so I used to go about asking the clergy where to find it.
 Most of them fobbed me off.
 However, one of them finally explained that it is not in the Book of Common Prayer, but in a book of private prayer for the clergy alone, and it can be used by any of them who feels confident enough.
 But I still haven't seen it.